-Type 2 Diabetes Mellitus (T2DM) is a prolonged disorder where the glucose metabolism in the body does not function properly.
+Type 2 Diabetes Mellitus (T2DM) is a chronic metabolic disorder where the glucose metabolism in the body does not function properly.
 This means that the amount of sugar supply required by cells to carry out their routine biochemical activities is neither available nor regulated.

-When glucose from food sources as well as the liver enters our digestive system, it is broken down into simple sugars, which are then carried to several tissues in the body, to ensure their energy requirements are met.
+When glucose from food and the liver enters our digestive system, it is broken down into simple sugars.
+These sugars are then transported to various tissues in the body to meet their energy requirements.

-Insulin, a hormone secreted by the pancreas, which is a large gland situated beneath the stomach, is responsible for transporting these sugars to various organs and for maintaining normal blood sugar range.
+Insulin, a hormone secreted by the pancreas—a large gland situated beneath the stomach—facilitates the transport of these sugars to various organs and helps maintain normal blood sugar levels.

-In the case of T2DM, the insulin delay and glucose processing do not work properly.
-As a result, sugars accumulate in the bloodstream, resulting in alarmingly high blood sugar levels.
-Furthermore, the pancreatic cells instrumental in synthesizing insulin also undergo damage, leaving insufficient insulin to control blood sugar levels within a healthy range.
+In T2DM, the response to insulin and the processing of glucose are impaired.
+As a result, sugars accumulate in the bloodstream, causing high blood sugar levels.
+Over time, the pancreatic cells responsible for producing insulin can also sustain damage, leading to an insufficient supply of insulin to maintain healthy blood sugar levels.

 Type 2 diabetes mellitus is a persistent condition, that must be consistently dealt with precise medical treatments and rigorous lifestyle modifications.
 If the medications are not adhered to by the affected individual, it can lead to very grave consequences including kidney failure, vision problems, nerve damage or neuropathies, heart ailments and skin disorders.